Shortcodes

 To find an item ID, go to the Items page.
 You can hover over each item title in turn to view its URL at the bottom of your browser, or click on the link, and look at the number that appears at the end of the URL; for example https://youromekainstallation.com/admin/items/show/482.

-To find a file ID, navigate to the admin page for the item it is attached to.
+To find a file ID, navigate to the admin page for the item where it is attached.
 At the top of the Item page is a thumbnail display of the files associated with that item.
 Clicking on one will bring you to the file page; for example http://youromekainstallation/omeka/admin/files/show/752.

-At the top of the page is a header containing the file ID # and file title; for example File #752: "The File Title".
-The integer following the # sign is the ID; in this instance it would be 752.
+At the top of the page is a header containing the file ID number and file title; for example File #752: "The File Title".
+The integer following the number sign is the ID; in this instance it would be 752.
 To return this file, the shortcode would be [file id=752].

-The following short codes are built in to Omeka versions 2.2 and higher.
+The following shortcodes are included with every installation of Omeka versions 2.2 and higher.
 For more guidance on the options and parameters, see the table below.

 Items